 A fun spin on the traditional mule, this Apple Cider Moscow Mule cocktail is made with crisp apple cider, sweet ginger beer, and your choice of gin or vodka.

 At the end of a long day, it’s nice to relax with a refreshing cocktail.
 A classic Moscow Mule includes vodka, lime juice, and ginger beer.
-I put a delicious twist on the traditional cocktail with my Apple Cider Moscow Mules.
+But as the seasons starts to turn, I put a delicious, fall twist on the traditional cocktail with my Apple Cider Moscow Mules.

 - Fresh mint: Crisp, bright, and slightly sweet, mint complements the apple and ginger nicely.